harsh16coder/xxhash/README.md

 All code lives under the `xxhash` package.
 Tests are provided for validating correctness and incremental behavior.

+## Motivation

+The main reason I created this repository is that the xxHash family is currently fragmented:

+- `xxh32` and `xxh64` are not available together with `xxh128` in a single Go package.
+- To use them today, developers often rely on multiple repositories, each with its own API style and conventions.

+My goal with this project is to **unify all major variants (XXH32, XXH64, and XXH128)** into one consistent implementation, so they can be imported and used from a single package.

+The implementation here is thin and intentionally simple — it doesn’t diverge from the upstream algorithms but instead exposes them together under one roof with a coherent API.

 ## Import

 Use the package path for your project.
 Example (local repo):